k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 For example: activity.population.generator

-Note that a synthetic data generation task execution sets the **ROWS_GENERATOR** key (session variable) to **true** which triggers the execution of the data generation inner flow on each LU table.
+Note that a synthetic data generation task execution sets the **ROWS_GENERATOR** key (session variable) to **true**, which triggers the execution of the data generation inner flow on each LU table.

 ### Data Generation Flows - Implementation Steps